ruifelixpereira/iot-lab-data-explorer/README.md

 ![alt text](docs/assets/dataflow.png)

-If there are no errors you can start testing your new dataflow.
+If there are no errors, you can start testing your new dataflow.

 ## Step 3.
 Test the dataflow